gbavieira/Projeto-de-Validacoes/README.md

 # Projeto-de-Validacoes
-Small Project to learn and deal with validations in Django
+Small Project to learn and deal with validations in Django from Alura